element-foundation/construction-paper/construction-paper/Construction-Paper.md

 ![](https://i.imgur.com/uuDNhmX.jpg)
 <small>*Figure 8*</small>

-## 6. Future of the Element Protocol
+## 6. Building on top of the Element Protocol
 The Element Protocol opens the door to a number of new primitives and structured financial products.
-This section explores just a few of the future concepts that can be built with the Element Protocol.
+This section explores a few of the future concepts that could be built with the Element Protocol.

 ### 6.1 Yield Ladders
 Yield Ladders are a way to gain exposure to a diversity of yield positions via YTs or PTs.
 They also act in a perpetual manner where expiries become irrelevant since a yield ladder consistently exposes itself to new terms and phases out the expiring terms automatically.

 **Actively Maximizing Yield Without Yield Ladders**

-[The analysis]() on yield token compounding reveals shorter-term periods will likely allow for higher APYs on PTs.
+[The analysis](#d-yield-token-compounding-formulation) on yield token compounding reveals shorter-term periods will likely allow for higher APYs on PTs.
 During shorter-term periods, yield token compounders can afford to sell their principal at a higher yield rate.
 This has to do with reduced slippage on the custom trading curve used as maturity periods are shortened.

 Additionally, it is likely the market will be more aggressive in pricing PTs during a shorter period.
-If a yield position is listed at 20% APY for ETH, it is likely the market will speculate the average accumulated yield during a 1 month period will be closer to 20% than during a 1 year period.
+If a yield position is listed at 20% APY for ETH, it is likely the market will speculate the average accumulated yield during one month will be closer to 20% than during one year.

 Due to market forces such as yield token compounding and minting for instant profit, the price of PTs appears to be coupled to the speculated average value as discussed earlier in this document.
 This means PTs would likely have higher APYs during shorter-term periods.

-If 1-month terms secure the highest rates, casual users who are looking to achieve the highest fixed rate yield would need to secure a new fixed rate term every month.
+If 1-month terms secure the highest fixed rates, casual users who are looking to achieve the highest fixed rate yield would need to secure a new fixed rate term every month.
 This is less than ideal for those casual users who are not interested in actively managing their capital.
 It also can introduce additional tax burdens.
-Yield ladders solve this concern and also open the door to many other opportunities.
+Yield ladders solve this concern and also unlock many other interesting opportunities.

 **Passively Maximizing Yield With Yield Ladders**

 A yield ladder is a system that gives exposure to multiple different PT or YT types.
 With respect to AMMs, a perpetual rolling pool could be introduced which optimizes for an average maturity period.
 Essentially, the AMM would automatically phase out expiring PTs and YTs while introducing new PTs and YTs with a target average maturity and APY.

 Imagine a Balancer pool that holds an average maturity of 2 weeks and only accepts the highest yield PTs and YTs.
 This pool would consistently introduce new terms and phase out old terms.
 The curve would weigh the pool's exposure by this average maturity date.
 Additionally, the pool could optimize to only introduce the highest yield PTs or YTs targeting the average maturity period.
 With both sets of criteria, this pool, exposed to multiple different terms, would maximize user's exposure to high APY without having to redeem and secure new rates every month.
 Users can also gain LP shares in the pool and diversify their exposure to many different positions or assets.
-The process of rolling new assets in and phasing old assets out is akin to [perpetual pools](https://docs.balancer.finance/guides/smart-pool-templates-gui/perpetual-synthetic-pool).
+The process of rolling new assets in and phasing old assets out is akin to Balancer's use of [perpetual pools](https://docs.balancer.finance/guides/smart-pool-templates-gui/perpetual-synthetic-pool).

 ![](https://i.imgur.com/GKU7WYT.jpg)

 <small>*Figure 9*</small>

 In the example above, a Yield Ladder is strategized to take different terms of PTs and compound the redeemed value into the new terms.
 Half of the PTs deposited are allocated into the 6-Month term and half of the PTs are allocated into the 2-Week term redemptions.